cloudfoundry/java-cnb/README.md

-# `java-buildpack-group`
+# `java-cnb`
-The Cloud Foundry Java Buildpack Group is a Cloud Native Buildpack Group that provides buildpacks for staging Java applications.
+The Cloud Foundry Java Buildpack is a Cloud Native Buildpack V3 that groups the buildpacks for building Java applications.

 ## Included Buildpacks
 * [`archive-expanding-cnb`](https://github.com/cloudfoundry/archive-expanding-cnb)